Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 Outside of these authenticated queries, the core contract implementation is deliberately simple and in some cases naive, as the focus is walking through implementing viewing keys and queries.

-> **What's wrong with this simple implementation?**
+> **What's the issue with this simple implementation?**
 >
 > Our focus with RichieRich is to demonstrate viewing keys and permits.
 So these parts are secure.
-However, the contract itself has a critical privacy vulnerability.
+However, the core contract itself has a critical privacy vulnerability.
 A side channel attack can reveal the networth of the other user.
 >
 > Let's start with the most naive implementation of all, where two users submit their networth, and are able to revise their inputs any time.
 Suppose one user (Alice) has submitted her networth, then the other user (Bob) can submit “dummy” inputs starting from 0 SCRT and progressively increment the amount until he sees the result switch from is_richest == False to is_richest == True.
 This effectively reveals Alice’s exact networth.
 Notice that Alice can also perform the same attack on Bob, assuming that Bob does not perform the attack first.
 >